moxiegirl/tutorial-changes/multi-player-storage.md

 	- [Put it all together](#put-it-all-together)
 - [Wrapping up](#wrapping-up)

 This tutorial does not teach you about authentication.
-That is covered in depth [in another tutorial](#).
+That is covered in depth [in the hello-blockstack tutorial](hello-blockstack.md).

 <!--TODO: authentication tutorial-->
 <!--Strictly speaking not sure it is necessary here to send them out-->